oktadev/okta-blog/_source/_posts/2023-07-28-scim-workshop.md

 ## Update the User Model

+The SCIM specification contains optional features and room for interpretaion, so not all clients implement it identically.
+When supporting a new client from your SCIM server, consult that client's docs to see which optional features they expect you to support.

  When integrating with Okta, we will need to track whether each user is active.
 To track this, we'll add an `active` field to the Prisma database schema, specifically the user table.
 Here we will add the field attribute `active` and set that to be a Boolean to inform us whether or not the user is active.
 Although not required by the SCIM protocol as a core attribute, we will need this later when connecting with Okta.

 Speaking of attributes, the SCIM core user schema requires only three attributes (all other attributes are optional):